bibicortesb/VBA_challenge/README.md

 Using images and examples of your code, compare the stock performance between 2018 and 2018, as well as the execution times of the original script and the refactored script.

+In the analysis two main concerns will be addressed:
+- Comparison of stock performance in 2017 vs 2018.
+- Execution time and results in 2018 all stocks analysis with original and refactored code.

 ### Stock Performance

 In the table below, daily volume and return rates are shown for the year 2017.